 Have a great Sunday, and don't despair about getting to Monday: the week ahead also has some great outings in store!

-Can't get bored in Paris: every day brings a new lineup of events and happenings!
-The week from December 22 to 28, 2025, is no different—whether it's exhibitions, concerts, new restaurants, shows, or family outings, there's always something to keep you entertained.
-Looking for your next adventure?
-Follow our guide to the must-do activities for this week!
+Impossible to get bored in Paris: every day, dozens of events and happenings await us!
+The week of January 12 to 18, 2026, is no different: whether it's exhibitions, concerts, new restaurants, shows, or family outings, there's always something to enjoy.
+Looking for your next outing?
+Check out our top picks for must-do activities this week!
 [Read more]